 Transfer up to 28 classes toward your bachelor’s degree.

-Your BBA in human resource management provides a solid framework in business administration and operations, as well as practical knowledge related to human capital and staffing.
+Your online human resource management degree provides a solid framework in business administration and operations, as well as practical knowledge related to staffing, training and development, compensation and general human resource management.
 View all courses.

 Analyzes the major human resource management functions in organizations.
 Presents the various components of the human resource management process (planning, recruitment, selection, training/development, compensation, performance appraisal, labor relations, employee relations), and the associated activities to perform these functions.
 Highlights the human resource management responsibilities of all managers.
 Emphasizes job analysis considerations, the supporting role of human resource management to strategic planning, and the major government legislation affecting human resource management.

 Examines the considerations for human resource management in support of global business operations.
 Analyzes the sources of labor, business strategy, corporate culture, and cultural differences as elements of global human resource planning.
 Reviews fundamental human resource issues such as compensation, productivity, and training.

 Examines the role of staffing to support an organization's strategy and improve productivity.
 Reviews the key legal compliance issues associated with staffing organizations.
 Emphasis is placed on HRM planning, job analysis, effective recruitment strategies, developing selection processes, and formulation of staffing plans.
 Provides considerations for employee retention.